 This idea led to the BX3.4 hair loss helmet – a product that combines these two forms of therapy.

-The manufacturers blended the following ten essential oils together, and used sunflower seed oil as the carrier oil:
+The manufacturers chose to blend the following ten essential oils for hair loss, and used sunflower seed oil as the carrier oil:

 The official recommendation for customers is to apply this therapy for half an hour a day, three times a week for eight months, then twice a week for a further 6 months, and thereafter, once a week if needed.